roblanf/sangeranalyseR/docs/source/content/advance_user_SangerRead_ab1.rst

 Creating *SangerRead* instance from **AB1**
 ++++++++++++++++++++++++++++++++++++++++++++

-After preparing the *SangerRead* input **AB1** file, the next step is to create the *SangerRead* instance by running :code:`SangerRead` constructor function or :code:`new` method.
+After preparing the *SangerRead* input **AB1** file, :code:`A_chloroticaFFN` , the next step is to create a *SangerRead* instance by running :code:`SangerRead` constructor function or :code:`new` method.
 The constructor function is a wrapper for the :code:`new` method which makes instance creation more intuitive.
 The inputs include **Basic Parameters**, **Trimming Parameters**, and **Chromatogram Parameters**, and all of them have default values.
 In the example below, we show both *SangerRead* creation methods with important parameters.

 .. code-block:: R

    # using `constructor` function to create SangerRead instance
-   sangerReadF <- SangerRead(inputSource           = "ABIF",
-                             readFeature           = "Forward Read",
+   sangerReadF <- SangerRead(readFeature           = "Forward Read",
-                             readFileName          = "Achl_RBNII397-13_1_F.ab1",
+                             readFileName          = A_chloroticaFFN,
                              geneticCode           = GENETIC_CODE,
                              TrimmingMethod        = "M1",
                              M1TrimmingCutoff      = 0.0001,